 In my life, I keep a spiral notebook where I write out very specific requests.

-For just this last year, I’ve seen 100’s of specific answers to specific prayer requests!
-It’s amazing!
-And, it can be true for you as well.
+For just this last year, I’ve seen hundreds of specific answers to specific prayer requests!

 The third way to see more of your prayers answered is to pray regularly.

 Have you ever opened a magazine or an article online because of some claim of an easy new way to lose weight?